Marconi Research Conference 1998

 The conference was held December 11 - 14, 1998 at the Marconi Center on the West coast of Marin County, CA near San Francisco.
 Researchers and practitioners are increasingly using sEMG amplitude to assess muscle load during work in order to evaluate the demands of jobs, tools, workstations and tasks.
 Muscle load may be related to performance, fatigue and injury; therefore, such measurements may have value in designing work in order to improve productivity and prevent discomfort and injury.

 The conference is organized by David Rempel, MD, Ergonomics Program, University of California, San Francisco.
 The meeting is sponsored by the Office Ergonomics Research Committee.
-Click here for instructions on how to order your copy of the conference proceedings.

 Estimating Muscle Load Using Surface EMG Amplitude: Introduction